AdrianoII/comp.5130-p2/README.md

 The database schema is in [schema.sql](schema.sql).

 The feature that interacts with the database is on the [playground](https://comp-5130-p2.vercel.app/playground) page.
 The example select input fetches the examples from the database and displays the respective selected example's code in the code editor.

+## Milestone 6: Authentication, Database Updates, API

+We implemented user authentication using better auth.
+At the navbar, if the user doesn't have a active session you will see a sign-in button.
+This button leads to a sign-in page.
+The sign-in process is made though Github using OAuth.
+Sadly, this only work in the production due CORS issues with localhost and Github OAuth apps.
+Once signed in, the user is redirected to the homepage, and the navbar updates to show the user's avatar (if available) and a dropdown menu with the options "My Examples" and "Log out".

+For the external API, we were planning to use Google scholar to fetch paper metadata, however, google scholar doesn't provide a public API.
+Thus, we decided to use a third-party API called Semantic Scholar.
+This API allows us to fetch metadata for academic papers.
+We created an endpoint at `/api/scholar` that accepts a query parameter and returns a list of papers corresponding the metadata.
+We use this API at the publications page, where we generate a dynamic list of publications that were returned by the API.
+The API was not in the original plans of our client, so we are still discussing where and how to integrate its use.